-- Nuclear sites: - ♦ Doel nuclear power station (4 reactors) situated along the Scheldt near Doel, - ♦ SCK•CEN site at Mol, - ◊ sites of Belgoprocess, Belgonucléaire and FBFC International at Mol and Dessel, - Non-nuclear sites: - ♦ Hospitals of large urban areas such as Antwerp, - ♦ Feed phosphates facility near Tessenderlo.
+- Nuclear sites: - ♦ Doel nuclear power station (4 reactors) situated along the Scheldt near Doel, - ♦ SCK•CEN site at Mol, - ♦ sites of Belgoprocess, Belgonucleaire and FBFC International at Mol and Dessel, - Non-nuclear sites: - ♦ Hospitals of large urban areas such as Antwerp, - ♦ Feed phosphates facility near Tessenderlo.

-More than 1,000 samples are taken from the overall basin, on which near 5,100 measurements of radioactivity are conducted.
+Near 1,000 samples are taken from the overall basin, on which about 5,200 measurements of radioactivity are conducted.